carbon-language/carbon-lang/flang/documentation/parsing.md

 preprocessor that is fully aware of Fortran's source forms, line continuation mechanisms, case insensitivity, &c.

+The preprocessor is always run.
+There's no good reason not to.

 The content of the cooked character stream is available and is useful for debugging, being as it is a value being forwarded from the first major pass to the second.